jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-109.md

 ---

+{{< n n="We replace 'striated particles' with 'virtual photons' in order to match modern Physics and make it easier to understand" >}}

 #### 109. The Presence of Intersecting Channels in the Spots

-The remaining air-aether contained in space `I`, while rotating around the axis `fd`, always attempts to move away from it.
+The remaining air-aether contained in space `I`, while rotating around the axis `fd`, always tries to move away from it.

 Therefore, it initially formed and always preserves certain small channels in the spot `defg`, which intersect the primary ones and allow some of this matter to flow out.

-This is because some amount of the matter enters along with the striated particles through the primary channels.
-Since all parts of the spot adhere to each other, the circumference defg cannot become larger or smaller at different times.
+This is because some amount of the matter enters along with the virtual photons through the primary channels.

+Since all parts of the spot adhere to each other, the circumference `defg` cannot become larger or smaller at different times.

-Consequently, the quantity of the first element's matter contained in star I must remain constant.
+Consequently, the quantity of the fire-aether's matter contained in star `I` must remain constant.